 To solve all of these problems, you’ll need to automate and digitise your CX processes.
 In other words, you need to instigate a change programme.

-The problem with traditional change programs is that they’re slow, disruptive and expensive.
+The problem with traditional change programs is they’re slow, disruptive and expensive.
 They demand you hire expensive consultants, rip and replace software and abandon tried-and-tested methodologies.
 All of this creates problems, and more often than not, these programs sail past deadlines and blow their budgets.
 It’s not uncommon for them to fail altogether.

 Low-code lets you instigate a form of change that’s more palatable for everyone in your business.
 Instead of forcing change on employees from the top down, you empower the people who understand your customers to implement and manage change themselves.
 Customer-facing teams partner with IT to build apps that can automate processes.